amaan-123/Interviews/Prep.md

 - JOIN query: two tables: employee & department, write select statement
 - Can objects be created for abstract classes
 - Two different inherited interfaces with the same property "Name", implemented by another derived class
+- I was asked a question in interview: "When you mentioned that C# is multi-threaded, unlike JS & can use async-await syntax which JS can too.
+Do you know about concurrency?
+For example UI three elements should show together "(just an overview, not going in-depth)

 Direct answers below, concise and correct.